Board of Trustees

 Dr Gerry Millar MBE

 Dr Gerry Millar was appointed the first Macmillan GP facilitator in Cancer and Palliative Care in NI.
 Gerry is a former Northern Ireland GP of the Year and in 2013 was awarded an MBE for his efforts in community Palliative Care and early cancer diagnosis.
 Gerry currently works as Macmillan GP Advisor NI.
 Gerry sees his Hospice volunteer role as supporting all our wonderful staff in delivering expert, holistic and compassionate care to the highest standard to those with life limiting illnesses especially children and all their carers.
-He is a mummy researcher and amateur Egyptologist and photographer.
-Great wife, great kids, and a Great Dane, who drools too much to be a therapy dog!

 Dr Russell Houston